AlishaShahane/NCSU_CSC-510_SE_P1_GROUP-4/Code/README.md

   5. Implement one out of four immunization policies to prevent a pandemic.

 ### Instructions:
 Please keep the pandemic_data.txt file in the Data folder and the Python notebook in the Code folder.
+The Code and Data folders are at the same level of the folder structure.
 Use anaconda to open the notebook and run all cells.
 The code runs on two different combinations of input parameter.
   1. Transmission probabilities β1 = 0.20 and Healing probabilities δ1 =0.70.
   2. Transmission probabilities β2 = 0.01 and Healing probabilities δ2 = 0.60.